unitedastronomer/miscellaneous-hackintosh-guides/SSDT_USB_Mapping/README.md

             {
                 0xFF, // PR01's active
                 0xFF, // It's Internal
-                Zero, // If you have Type C port, just refer the info here from your system DSDT/SSDT.
+                Zero, // If you have Type C port, just refer the info from your system DSDT/SSDT (for now).
                 Zero
             })
         }